Sound and Complete Bidirectional Typechecking for Higher-Rank Polymorphism with Existentials and Indexed Types: Soundness

 \section{Soundness}

 \Label{sec:soundness}

 We show that the algorithmic system is sound with respect to the declarative system.
-Soundness for the mutually-recursive judgments depends on lemmas for the auxiliary judgments (instantiation, equality elimination, checkprop, algorithmic subtyping and match coverage), which are in \mbox{\Appendixref{apx:soundness}} for space reasons.

-The main soundness result has six mutually-recursive parts, one for each of the checking, synthesis, spine, and match judgments---including the principality-recovering spine judgment.
-We omit the parts for the match judgments; see the appendix, p.~\pageref{thm:typing-soundness}.
+Soundness for the mutually recursive judgments depends on lemmas for the auxiliary judgments (instantiation, equality elimination, checkprop, algorithmic subtyping and match coverage), which are in \mbox{\Appendixref{fancy:apx:soundness}} for space reasons.
+The main soundness result has mutually recursive parts for checking, synthesis, spines and matching---including the principality-recovering spine judgment.